Zapper-fi/protocol/docs/api-intro/App Balances.md

 ---

 ---

- `GetAppBalancesQuery` returns any DeFi or other App balances for a given account(s) across the set of networks.

-Also note that smart accounts accounts like Maker’s `DSProxy` are automatically included in the balance response as part of an “implicit” bundle.
+Note: Smart accounts accounts like Maker’s `DSProxy` are automatically included in the balance response as part of an “implicit” bundle.

 Typically, a single transaction generates multiple timeline events: one for each wallet impacted by the transaction and one for the associated application, if any.

+### `GetAppBalancesQuery`

+Returns all indexed DeFi or other app balances for an account address on a set of networks (and optionally, for a set of app slugs)

 ```sh